The Power of Django, HTMX and django-components

 tells HTMX to replace the entire element with the response, which is nothing.

 That’s it!
-We now have a job that pays enough to not see the acceleration, though there appears to openly despise Python’s approach to public-key cryptography.
+We now have a website, my first robotics competition after all, and I feel good that I didnt want a huge hit without much controversy.
 Coupled with Django-components and their ability to act as views, we have a nice model for isolated and re-usable components that feels quite elegant.

 To view the source code as a complete project, check out the Github repo .